stigbd/hello-kafka/README.md

  A topic is spread over a number of partitions ("buckets") located on different brokers.

 Note: Events with the same key are written to the same partition.

+#### Producer

+A client that publish (write) an event to a broker.

+#### Consumer

+A client that subscribe to (read and process) an event on a broker.

+#### Consumer group

+A group of consumers that work together to consume a topic.
+Each partition is consumed by exactly one consumer within each subscribing consumer group at any given time.

 ### Start and stop the Kafka environment